University of Houston Law Center 4800 Calhoun Houston, Texas 77204 Phone: (713) 743-5206 Fax: (713) 743-2238 JD 1992, Texas BA 1989, Columbia

 In addition to his scholarly work, Lonny is actively involved in professional practice.
 He has testified before Congress on several occasions, spoken by invitation to federal rulemakers and lectured around the world on civil litigation subjects.
 In 2009, he was elected as a member to the American Law Institute.
 Previously he has served as Chair of the Civil Procedure Section of the American Association of Law Schools.
 At the request of the Fifth Circuit, Lonny was the Reporter for a project to revise the circuit’s civil Pattern Jury Instructions.
 At the state level, Lonny has served on numerous professional committees and organizations.
 He remains an active member of the Supreme Court of Texas Rules Advisory Committee, which he has served on since 2005.
 For more than a decade, he has been Editor-in-Chief of THE ADVOCATE, a quarterly journal published by the Litigation Section of the State Bar of Texas.

-COURSES: Procedure I (first-year course) Procedure II (upper-level course on state and federal procedure) Colloquium: Reenvisioning Law (faculty work-in-progress presentations made to seminar-sized group of students)
+COURSES: Procedure I (first-year course) Procedure II (upper-level course on state and federal procedure) Colloquium: Reenvisioning Law (faculty work-in-progress presentations made to seminar-sized group of students) Written Advocacy (Seminar)